Human-Charity-Coin/HCC-wallet/doc/build-osx.md

 Other commands:
 -------

-    ./human-charity-coind -daemon # to start the human-charity-coin daemon.
+    ./hccd -daemon # to start the hcc daemon.
-    ./human-charity-coin-cli --help  # for a list of command-line options.
+    ./hcc-cli --help  # for a list of command-line options.
-    ./human-charity-coin-cli help    # When the daemon is running, to get a list of RPC commands
+    ./hcc-cli help    # When the daemon is running, to get a list of RPC commands